Skip to main content

 Abstract: This workshop will demonstrate parallel debuggers and parallel profilers available on LUNARC and NAISS systems.

-Workshop 2: Writing efficient Python Code
+Workshop 2: Writing efficient Python Code: From Basics to Best Practices

 Jonas Lindemann (LUNARC, NAISS)

-Workshop 3: Thread assessment regarding scientific software
+Workshop 3: Threat assessment regarding scientific software

 Philipp Birken (Centre for Mathematical Sciences)